How to Get a Cash Advance with a Credit Card (And Why It’s Not a Good Idea)

 How much do credit card cash advances cost?

 Cash advance fees vary by bank and, in some cases, are a percentage of the amount advanced.
-Here are the typical fees and the interest rates you’ll pay on the money you take out:
+Here are the typical fees and the interest rates:

 BankTypical cash advance feeTypical cash advance interest rate